mikedanese/mikedanese.github.io/index.md

 ### welcome to dward.io

-here, you will find opinions on computer science and mathematics.
+Here, you will find opinions on computer science and mathematics.
+If you prefer poetry and short stories, let me redirect you to [this spot](http://themustachefactory.com).